-The landscape plan for the weedy park in suburban Downer, centred on three key principles – water harvesting, habitat and nature-based play.
+The landscape plan for the weedy park centred on three key principles – water harvesting, habitat and nature play.
 These principles were voted by the community as the most important aspects of the park redevelopment along with the micro-forest.

-Amit Barkay, leader of the Downer Community Parkcare group when asked what he liked about Canberra’s first micro-forest said:
+Plants are maintained by the local volunteer group led by Amit Barkay.
+Amit when asked what he liked about Canberra’s first micro-forest said:

 I like the fact that it brought the community together more than I envisaged, everyone coming to help, kids, young and old.
 And the fact that the place has changed in a matter of six months.
 To the point, that two weeks ago there was a couple who just came with a picnic table and glasses and a bottle of wine, to cuddle on the bench just over there.
 It was absolutely lovely.

 Volunteer, Adriana Boisen added:

 I love that it brings everyone together.
 It’s just a really nice day with the local community and it’s a really nice feeling of accomplishment seeing little trees you’ve planted a few months ago, grow so much.

 Micro-forest’ plan to cool compacted Downer park, CityNews.com.au